LuizFelipeDosSantos/Beers_and_Monsters/README.md

 Link Deploy https://luizfelipedossantos.github.io/Beers_and_Monsters/

 ## Description
-Beers and Monsters is a turn-based RPG where your objective is to get the Immortality Item in the cave.
+Beers and Monsters is a turn-based RPG where your objective is to get the Immortality Item in the castle.
-On the way you will meet monsters that tried to stop you.
+On the way you will meet monsters that will try to stop you.
 To fight them, you must use the attack button and roll the dice to see how hard you hit the enemy.
 When the enemy's health reaches 0 you've defeated him and you can go on your way.
 If your health reaches 0 you are dead and you didn't get the Immortality Item.